Outcome of carbon tax review to be announced at Budget 2022

-SINGAPORE - Singapore is reviewing its carbon tax level, and the outcome will be announced by the Ministry of Finance at this year's Budget, said Minister for Sustainability and the Environment Grace Fu on Tuesday (Jan 25).
+Singapore is reviewing its carbon tax level, and the outcome will be announced by the Ministry of Finance at this year's Budget, said Minister for Sustainability and the Environment Grace Fu yesterday.

-Singapore was the first South-east Asian nation to introduce a carbon tax from 2019 to 2023, but its rate of $5 per tonne is considered to be on the low end of the spectrum.
+Singapore was the first in South-east Asia to introduce a carbon tax from 2019 to 2023, but its rate of $5 per tonne is considered low.

-Aside from unveiling the revised rate for 2024 on Feb 18, the Government has also said it will provide indications on what to expect up to 2030, so businesses have time to adjust.
+Aside from unveiling the revised rate for 2024 on Feb 18, the Government will provide indications on what to expect up to 2030, so businesses have time to adjust.

 The carbon tax was introduced as an incentive to reduce emissions across all sectors and aid the transition to a low-carbon economy.